Multiorbital character of the density wave in trilayer nickelate superconductors: Methods

-\textbf{Polarized Raman scattering}.
 The Raman experiments were performed with a HORIBA Jobin Yvon LabRAM HR800 spectrometer in backscattering geometry, using a He-Ne laser (wavelength 632.8 nm) focused on the sample with a x50 magnification ultra-long working distance objective.
 The laser power under the microscope was less than 1~mW to minimize heating effects on the sample.
 The temperatures indicated in the figures of the main text were determined by Stokes/anti-Stokes intensity analysis.
 All plotted Raman spectra were divided by the Bose-Einstein factor.
 An ultra-low frequency filter (consisting of two volume Bragg-grating filters) was used to suppress elastically scattered light.
 For the low-temperature measurements, a KONTI helium-flow cryostat from CryoVac was used.

-The Raman spectra in Fig.~\ref{fig:2}c,d were fitted to a superposition of Voigt profiles resulting from a convolution of the intrinsic Lorentzian lineshape with the Gaussian spectrometer resolution, determined as 2\,cm$^{-1}$ from the spectrum of a Ne gas discharge lamp.
-For the background in the fits of Fig.~\ref{fig:2}c,d, hyperbola and linear functions were used, respectively.
+The Raman spectra in Figs.~\ref{fig:2}c,d were fitted to a superposition of Voigt profiles resulting from a convolution of the intrinsic Lorentzian lineshape with the Gaussian spectrometer resolution, determined as 2\,cm$^{-1}$ from the spectrum of a Ne gas discharge lamp.
+For the background in the fits of Figs.~\ref{fig:2}c,d, hyperbola and linear functions were used, respectively.